unicode-org/message-format-wg/spec/data-model/README.md

 The `Literal` and `VariableRef` correspond to the the _literal_ and _variable_ syntax rules.
 When they are used as the `body` of an `Expression`, they represent _expression_ values with no _annotation_.

+The `attributes` of an `Expression` primarily represent translator hints, but could include ones such as `locale` that do have an impact on _message_ formatting.

 `Literal` represents all literal values, both _quoted_ and _unquoted_.
 The presence or absence of quotes is not preserved by the data model.